 What is the current jobs outlook for pediatric nurses?

 For pediatric nurses, the future appears bright.
-The BLS is predicting 12% growth in employment from 2018-2028 for registered nurses.
-That’s much faster than the average for all occupations (5%), but the BLS also notes that registered nurses with a Bachelor of Science degree in nursing (BSN) will have better job prospects than those without one, and employers may also prefer candidates who have certification in a specialty area, such as pediatric nursing.
+The BLS is predicting 6% growth in employment from 2022-2032 for registered nurses.* That’s faster than the average for all occupations, but the BLS also notes that registered nurses with a Bachelor of Science degree in nursing (BSN) will have better job prospects than those without one, and employers may also prefer candidates who have certification in a specialty area, such as pediatric nursing.